top of page

 “What’re we fightin’ ‘bout?”
 Elric asked.

 Elric’s brow furrowed in confusion.
 At dawn, men from both sides of the conflict stirred to life and rejoined their encampments on both sides of the river.
-They had died in the previous day’s fighting and arose to regroup and engage again today.
+Just like they had done yesterday and the day before that and every day Elric had been here.
 Perhaps it had been going on for many days, weeks, or months.
-It occurred to him that this battle might have been going on for years with neither side gaining much real ground.
+Maybe years.

 “Don’t they jis come back to life?”

 Colonel Latham started to answer, but stopped short.
 He paused to process the question as if it had never before occurred to him.
-Then, casting the errant thought aside, he faced Elric squarely once more.
+Then he faced Elric with a threatening glint in his eye.
 “I’m only going to ask this once, private.
 Are you on the right side of the river?”

 Elric shrugged.
 “I reckon, but I don’ rightly know what this side is.
 Or that’n.
 Why are we killin’ folks on ‘at side?”